Welcome to The Kingdoms of Evil, the website of Daniel M. Bensen.

 Dan writes stories across the spectrum of fantasy, science fiction, and alternate history, but all deal with the theme of clashing cultures, usually with romance and humor.
 He is represented by Jennie Goloboy of Red Sofa Literary Agency.
-Dan’s fiction has been published on 365 Tomorrows, Scifiideas, and the Prehistoric Times, and he was the editor for the English-language version of GAME TALE (Bulgarian winner in the “Best creator of children’s sci-fi or fantasy books” category at Eurocon 2014).
-Daniel also has an editing credit on Simon Roy‘s science fiction comic “Habitat,” from the August 2015 edition of Island Magazine.
+Dan’s fiction has been published in the Tales from the Universe and Tales from Alternate Earths anthologies, 365 Tomorrows, and Scifiideas.
+He was the editor for the English-language version of GAME TALE (Bulgarian winner in the “Best creator of children’s sci-fi or fantasy books” category at Eurocon 2014).
+Daniel also has an editing credit on Simon Roy‘s science fiction comic “Habitat,” in the August 2015 and December 2015 editions of Island Magazine.

 People with very long memories might remember Dan’s high-school work on OPUS: Dinosaur and the Speculative Dinosaur Project.
 His dinosaur artwork has been displayed in the Lexington Children’s Museum and on the TV program Animal Icons: “Prehistoric Superstars” by Prometheus Entertainment/FtvS.